ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

                     is set to 0.25 mm, the DEM raster will be re-sampled from its original resolution to the equivalent of 400 cells.
                     If the tile is 4000 m wide in reality, each cell would cover 10 m, about the resolution of NED.
-                    It is probably pointless to ask for a resolution below the origonal DEM by lowering printres to less than 0.25 in this case.
+                    It is probably pointless to ask for a resolution below the original DEM by lowering printres to less than 0.25 in this case.

  * `tile_centered`: